-If for whatever reasons you need to install MRtrix3 on a system with older dependencies, and you are unable to update the software (e.g. you want to run MRtrix3 on a centrally-managed HPC cluster), you can as a last resort use the procedures described in this community forum post.
+If for whatever reasons you need to install MRtrix3 on a system with older dependencies, and you are unable to update the software (e.g. you want to run MRtrix3 on a centrally-managed HPC cluster), you can as a last resort use the procedures described on this post.